The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

-The sunpeak ChatGPT App simulator with testing capabilities.
+The sunpeak ChatGPT App inspector with testing capabilities.

 Without proper testing infrastructure, you’re either deploying blind or burning credits on every test, paying for subscriptions your whole team barely uses, and wasting a bunch of time testing manually.